 The IRB is in regular need of interpreters, who are important contributors to the overall refugee processing system.
 If you possess the required skills, please consider applying.

 The task of interpreters is to interpret orally all dialogue and, in some cases, short documents submitted during, before, or after the proceedings.
 This includes interpreting both from the language of the person who is the subject of the proceedings into English or French, and from English or French into the language of that person, using consecutive interpretation.
 Whatever is said in one language should be interpreted faithfully and accurately into the other language using the exact equivalent meaning and structure.

-The IRB is currently looking for interpreters (contractual, occasional or on call work) at its Montreal and Toronto offices.
+The IRB is currently looking for interpreters (contractual, occasional or on call work) at its Montreal, Toronto and Vancouver offices.